Thermal Stragglers

 The right response depends on whether the GPU is intermittently or persistently throttling.

 Intermittent.
 Check airflow first.
 Most thermal stragglers in air-cooled racks come from a single dirty filter, a single failed fan, or a misaligned blank panel that lets recirculation contaminate the cold aisle.
-In DLC racks, check secondary-loop temperature on the affected rack: a partial blockage or low-flow event in one CDU loop will produce exactly this symptom.
+In DLC racks, check secondary-loop flow rate and supply temperature on the affected rack: a partial blockage shows up as low flow before it shows up as a delta-T anomaly.

 Persistent.
 If the GPU is consistently 5 °C hotter than its peers under the same load, the fix is physical.
 Either the cold-plate contact has degraded (TIM aged or contaminated), the package itself is marginal, or there is a flow-balancing problem upstream.
 None of these are software-fixable.
 The operational answer is drain and replace for the affected node.